Skip to main content

 College of Medicine students

-PULSE remains active throughout the year and encourages involvement of medical, PA, nursing and graduate students.
-Students who would like to learn more about the organization or get involved, should contact any of the officers listed below.
+The PULSE student organization remains active throughout the year and encourages involvement of medical, PA, nursing and graduate students.
+Penn State College of Medicine students who would like to learn more about the organization or get involved, should contact PULSE leaders.

 General information